-Go Math is our program of choice.
-This program focuses on all mathematical concepts that are vital to the success of every child at each grade level.
-These concepts include problem solving, the utilization of manipulatives, and the promotion of reasoning skills, divergent thinking and the communication arts as part of mathematics.
-To support instruction, classes use manipulative kits, calculators, books and pacing calendars.
+Savvas Envisions will be used by grades K-5.
+The focus of our mathematics program will be problem solving, the utilization of manipulative, and the promotion of reasoning skills, divergent thinking and the communication arts as part of mathematics.
+To support instruction classes use manipulative kits, calculators, books and pacing calendars.
 Included in the schedule is the Problem of the Day.
-We believe in regular use of manipulatives to deepen understanding and provide hands-on learning and practice.
-Math centers are used for demonstration of acquired knowledge in content specific area.
+In addition, math centers are used so students can demonstrate knowledge in content specific areas.

 Our Social Studies program is focused around the NYS and city curriculum.
 Instruction is delivered through a project approach and class trips supporting topics of study.
 Students are involved in projects emphasizing analysis, synthesis, and critical judgment using the “Five Forever Factors.”
 One example of our thematic units is an in depth study of the Harlem Renaissance.
 Students' work is presented in a living museum-style production known as “A Night at the Apollo”.